Dinosaur Jr.: Bug and Barlow's departure

-Dinosaur Jr. had a major breakthrough in the United Kingdom with their debut single for Blast First, "Freak Scene", in 1988, a version with censored lyrics being issued for radio consumption.
-It reached number 4 in the UK independent chart, staying on the chart for 12 weeks.
-The band's third album, Bug, followed shortly afterwards, reaching number 1 on the UK independent chart and spending 38 weeks in the chart.
-The band's first UK singles chart placing came in 1989 with their cover of The Cure's "Just Like Heaven".
+Dinosaur Jr. had a significant breakthrough in the United Kingdom with their debut single for Blast First, "Freak Scene", in 1988.
+A version with censored lyrics was issued for radio use, reaching number 4 in the UK independent chart.
+It stayed on the chart for 12 weeks.
+The band's third album, Bug, followed shortly afterwards, reaching number 1 on the UK independent chart and spending 38 weeks on the chart.
+The band's first UK singles chart placing came in 1989 with their cover of the Cure's "Just Like Heaven".